 We only include incorrect submissions in our analysis.
-This is done as our focus in this work is to generate incorrect synthetic solutions.
+This is done as our focus in this work is to generate incorrect synthetic solutions - prior work has established that LLMs can generate correct solutions [13, 19, 47].
 For all the generated synthetic submissions, as well as for the real data used as a comparison point, we ran the unit test suites that had been used for those exercises when they were part of the course.
-For each individual unit test, we then calculated the percentage of cases where the solutions pass and fail the unit test, i.e. a unit test "pass rate".
+For each individual unit test, we then calculated the percentage of cases where the solutions pass and fail the unit test, i.e., a unit test "pass rate".
 This gives us one percentage, or pass rate, for each unit test.
-As there are hundreds of unit tests altogether for the 20 exercises analyzed in this work, we calculate the minimum, maximum, mean, and standard deviation of these unit test pass rates for each exercise (which each comprise multiple unit tests).
-This way, we can compare if the unit test pass rates between the real and the synthetic data are different with regard to the pass rate range (i.e., minimum and maximum), mean, and standard deviation.
+As there are hundreds of unit tests altogether for the 20 exercises analyzed in this work, we calculate the minimum, maximum, mean, and standard deviation of these unit tests).
+This way, we can compare if the unit test pass rates between the real and the synthetic data are different with regard Table 3: Results of the analysis.
+The "Real" column shows statistics for the real student data (only incorrect solutions).
+The other three columns show the statistics for each of the three prompts we used.
+For each exercise, there were multiple unit tests.
+The range, mean, and standard deviation of the unit test pass rates are shown for each condition (real, baseline, test-case informed, frequency-informed).
+In addition, the average differences (deltas) between the real data and the synthetic data are shown for the means and standard deviations.